mdfleming3/mdfleming3.github.io/_posts/2020-07-14-build-free-content-marketing-automation-tool-google.md

 ![build-free-content-marketing-automation-tool-google-one-five]({{ site.baseurl }}/assets/doc-auto-5.png)

 Looks good to me!
 If you have further changes, you can edit accordingly.
-To create corrected output, delete the links from the columns Doc Studio created and re-run the export.
-This will overwrite the old documents.
+To create corrected output, delete the links from the columns that Doc Studio created and re-run the export.
+This will overwrite the old exports.

 #### Takeaways

 Once your Google Doc template is created, you can reuse this countless times or repurpose it into new templates.
-This makes creating new content or updating dated content a breeze.
-For example, I can build templates for several other standard Tweets.
-If I re-run the Document Studio Export, I can have a complex suite of social media content in just several minutes.
+Since variables can be reused, this expedites  creating new content for different product lines or value streams.
+For example, I can build templates for several other standard Tweets that feature Wyatt Earp.
+If I re-run the Document Studio Export, I can have a complex suite of unique social media content in just several minutes.

 Have any questions on how this process can be integrated into your marketing strategy?
-Questions on troubleshooting.
+Questions on troubleshooting?
 [Let’s Connect](https://www.linkedin.com/in/markdfleming/).

 **Further Reading**:
 * [Use Cases - What can you do with Document Studio](https://www.labnol.org/document-studio-use-cases-5844)